sendgrid/wordpress/README.md

 * Fixed issue: Add error message when PHP-curl extension is not enabled.

 ## Upgrade notice

+**1.9.1**
+* Added filters that allow the change of text or HTML content of all emails before they are sent
+* Fixed an issue with the widget admin notice

 **1.9.0**
 * Added the SendGrid Subscription Widget